 Please well note that our EPL service is a first time free of charge as a complimentary to all members of Thailand Elite, then second time onwards there will be a service charged of 2,000 THB (maximum 3 hours) per usage and this service is exclude transportation.

-Member can apply for Non-B visa and work permit to work in Thailand and Elite visa will continue until its expiry date.
-Therefore, once member get Non-B visa then they have to use their Non-B visa only as per Thai law which allow to hold only one visa.
-Kindly be noted that visa & 90 day report is totally separate type.
-Member need to check for their validity both 90 day report & visa.
+Member can apply Non-B visa and work permit to work in Thailand and Elite visa will continue until its expiry date.
+Once members get Non-B visa in Thailand then Non-B visa will be not activated until you leave the country and come back to the country by using Non-B visa to enter as per Thai law which allow to hold only one visa.
+It is not possible to switch the type of visa while you are staying in the country, regardless of having two valid visa types in your passport.
+Kindly be noted that visa and 90 days report is totally seperate type.
+Members need to check their validity both visa and 90 days report.

 A foreigner can request a certificate of residence in Thailand from either his/her home embassy in Thailand or Immigration Bureau.
 However, a foreigner must have done a 90 days report since his/her latest entry before request this document from the Immigration.
 If not, the Immigration will reject to issued this document.
 We therefore kindly suggest you to request this document from your embassy in Thailand if possible.

 Special Entry Visa Holder (SE - Green visa sticker) : Stay extension report must be done every 90 day (as well as 90 day report).